ynnishanth9-ops/ynnishanth9-ops-ai-streaming-platform-analysis/README.md

-# AI-Driven Streaming Platform Analysis
+# AI Streaming Platform Analysis

 This project analyzes and compares major streaming platforms (Netflix, Hulu, Prime Video, Disney+) using a dataset of ~16k movies, and applies machine learning to predict IMDb ratings and compute AI-enhanced platform quality scores.